Fan-Yu-Hang/SeeLayer/README.md

 2024July4, designer Wang persuade me to abadon seelayer text from logo, just 2 color board left, i am shocked due to the radical strategy.
 We are just start-up, not so famous as Master Card who updated their new logo only with a red and an orange circles.
 Later she admit that this idea makes logo look like 2 cards.
 And then she turns the color boards from left-up toward right-up.
 But now I think this is necessary because the App icon on Mac rarely has text.

-2024July3, talk more details with an experienced coder, less than 200hrs finish the v1.0.
+2024July3, negotiate more details with an experienced coder, less than 200hrs finish the v1.0.
 Talk to designer Wang, she promise to help me like she used to help of proronfly's and xinxuan's logo.

 2024July2, draw on jsdesign the whole day.